kalgynirae/csmenlopark/pages/events.md

 ## Watch a lecture online

-<strong>How you can change the world</strong> with Tom McElroy, CS, at the 2011
-Northwest Spiritual Activist Summit in Portland, Oregon.

-<iframe width="400" height="225" src="https://www.youtube-nocookie.com/embed/qCjQhvcbSA8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <strong>A God's eye view of you</strong> with Fujiko Takai Signs, CSB, filmed in
 Pasco, Washington.